Apfirebolt/Express-Sports-Blog/README.md

 - Internal network of containers is created through Docker Compose which would link Nginx, Express and MongoDB all running on separate containers.
 - Change env variables accordingly otherwise, connection establishment to MongoDB running inside a container would fail.

+## Future Requirements

+- Comments functionality to be added to each post.
+- Adding images to each post.
+- Profile Settings of the logged in user.

 ## Project Screenshots

 Please find some of the screenshots of the application.
 Below is the screenshot of the Register Page.